SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 }
 ```

-Note that the Steeltoe logging provider is simply a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider currently provided by Microsoft.
-This wrapper allows for querying the currently defined loggers as well as then modifying the levels dynamically at runtime.
-For more information see the documentation Steeltoe Logging documentation.
+> Note: the Steeltoe logging provider is a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider from Microsoft.
+This wrapper allows querying defined loggers and modifying the levels dynamically at runtime.
+For more information see the [Steeltoe Logging documentation](/docs/steeltoe-logging).

-To add the Loggers actuator to the service container, you can use the `AddLoggersActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointServiceCollectionExtensions.cs).
+To add the Loggers actuator to the service container, use the `AddLoggersActuator()` extension method from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointServiceCollectionExtensions.cs).

-If you are exposing all of the Steeltoe endpoints over HTTP to integrate with Pivotal Apps Manager, then you should use `AddCloudFoundryActuators()` instead.

-Then the last thing you need to do is to add the Loggers actuator middleware to the ASP.NET Core pipeline.
-You can use the `UseLoggersActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointApplicationBuilderExtensions.cs) to do this.
+To add the Loggers actuator middleware to the ASP.NET Core pipeline, use the `UseLoggersActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Loggers/EndpointApplicationBuilderExtensions.cs).

-If your plan is to expose all of the Steeltoe endpoints over HTTP on Cloud Foundry for integration with the Pivotal Apps Manager, then you will use `UseCloudFoundryActuators()` instead.

 ### 1.2.6 Tracing